Outcome statement

 Why is this outcome important?

-Regularly* collecting and analysing feedback* and complaints* data from older people helps you to identify organisation-wide issues and make sure you quickly address any patterns or trends.
-This informs how you manage feedback*, complaints* and your overall quality system* to improve the quality of care and services.
-This also supports a positive culture of quality care and services and continuous improvement*.
+Regularly collecting and analysing feedback and complaints data from older people helps you to identify organisation-wide issues and make sure you quickly address any patterns or trends.
+This informs how you manage feedback, complaints and your overall quality system to improve the quality of aged care services.
+This also supports a positive culture of quality aged care services and continuous improvement.

 You need to give focus to: